Criticism of Spotify: Ministry of Sound copyright lawsuit

-In September 2013, Ministry of Sound sued Spotify, alleging that user playlists mimicking the track listings of their compilation albums were infringing on the copyrights of the albums themselves (citing the skill and effort in their compilation).
+In September 2013, Ministry of Sound sued Spotify, alleging that user playlists mimicking the track listings of their compilation albums were infringing on the copyrights of the albums themselves.
+Although Ministry of Sound do not own the tracks in their compilation albums, they could claim copyright in their curation, or the selection and arrangement of tracks.
+However, Spotify only pays rights holders for individual tracks, not compilations.

-In 2014, the two parties reached a settlement, under which Spotify agreed to restrict the ability to search for or follow the infringing playlists.
+In February 2014, the two parties reached a settlement, under which Spotify agreed to restrict the ability to search for or follow the allegedly infringing playlists.

 Misinformation and The Joe Rogan Experience

 In 2020, Spotify received criticism from anti-misinformation groups when conspiracy theorist Alex Jones appeared on Joe Rogan's podcast, The Joe Rogan Experience.
 Spotify's employees raised concerns about Jones' appearance on the show.
 In 2021, Spotify removed 42 episodes of Rogan's podcast.

 In January 2022, 270 scientists, physicians, professors, doctors, and healthcare workers wrote an open letter to Spotify expressing concern over "false and societally harmful assertions" on The Joe Rogan Experience and asked Spotify to "establish a clear and public policy to moderate misinformation on its platform".
 The 270 signatories objected to Rogan broadcasting COVID-19 misinformation, citing "a highly controversial" episode featuring guest Robert Malone (#1757).
 The episode has been criticized for "promoting baseless conspiracy theories", including "an unfounded theory that societal leaders have 'hypnotized' the public."
 The signatories assert: "Dr. Malone is one of two recent JRE guests who has compared pandemic policies to the Holocaust.
 These actions are not only objectionable and offensive, but also medically and culturally dangerous."
 The signatories also note that Malone was suspended from Twitter for spreading misinformation about COVID-19.

 On 26 January 2022, Neil Young removed his music from Spotify after they refused to remove the podcast.
 Joni Mitchell subsequently removed her music in support of Young.
 Other artists and podcasters, such as Nils Lofgren, Brené Brown and Crosby, Stills, & Nash, also announced a boycott of Spotify.
 Prince Harry and Meghan, Duchess of Sussex, who signed a multi-year partnership with Spotify, said that since April 2021 they had been "expressing concerns" over COVID-19 misinformation on the platform.

 Amid the controversy, as of 28 January 2022 Spotify's stock had fallen 12% week-on-week, a loss of $4 billion in market capitalization.
 By 30 January 2022, this number had grown to a loss of $6.7 billion in market value, a fall of 17% week-on-week, and a fall of 26% year-to-date.
 Spotify's stock fell by 13% after the company reported fourth-quarter earnings on 2 February 2022.
 Although Ek addressed the Rogan controversy during the earnings call, the loss in value was attributed to the company's guidance on Q1 user growth, which did not meet analyst expectations.